HIV testing among key populations (A–D)

 D. HIV testing among transgender people.

-Ensuring that people living with HIV receive the care and treatment required to live healthy, productive lives and reducing the chance of transmitting HIV require that they know their HIV status.
-In many countries, targeting testing and counselling at locations and populations with the highest HIV burden is the most efficient way to reach people living with HIV and ensure that they know their HIV status.
-This indicator captures the effectiveness of HIV testing interventions targeting populations at higher risk of HIV infection.
+Ensuring that people living with HIV receive the care and treatment required to live healthy, productive lives and reduce the chance of transmitting HIV, requires that they know their HIV status.
+In many countries, targeting testing and counselling for locations and populations with the highest HIV burden is the most efficient way to reach people living with HIV and ensure that they know their HIV status.
+This indicator captures the effectiveness of HIV testing interventions in reaching populations at higher risk of HIV infection.

 Respondent knows they are living with HIV (answer to Question 3 is “positive”)

-The number of respondents in the yellow boxes are the numerator.
+The number of respondents in the yellow boxes is the numerator.

 Number of people in key populations who answered question Question 1 (below).